-CIT 1503 Introduction to Networks (3-0-3)
+CIT 1503 Networks (3-0-3)

-Introduction to Networks is an introductory course which covers the fundamental hardware and software concepts involved in a basic network.
+Networks is an introductory course which covers the fundamental hardware and software concepts involved in a basic network.
 The standard open systems interconnect model, popular LAN topologies and network administration will be discussed.
 Lab fee: \$10.00.
 [Fa, Sp, Su]

-CIT 1523 Microcomputer Hardware and Operating Systems (3-0-3)
+CIT 1523 Computer Hardware and Operating Systems (3-0-3)

-This course will provide students with an introductory course covering microcomputers and peripheral devices.
+This course will provide students with an introductory course covering computers and peripheral devices.
 A current micro operating system will also be presented.
 Understanding and utilizing hardware components and operating system software as a "system" will be stressed.
 Lab fee: \$10.00.
 [Fa, Sp]